dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 An SSL certificate is required to enable SSL on your site and use the HTTPS protocol.

-We offer [two types of SSL certificates](/articles/ssl-certificates-types/) signed by globally recognized [certificate authorities (CAs)](/articles/what-is-a-certificate-authority).
+We offer [two types of SSL certificates](/articles/ssl-certificates-types/) signed by [globally recognized certificate authorities](/articles/what-ssl-certificate-authorities/).

 ## Supported Certificate Types

 We currently provide:

-- Single-name SSL certificates from RapidSSL
+- Single-name SSL certificates
-- Wildcard SSL certificates from Comodo
+- Wildcard SSL certificates

 The above certificate types are are [domain-validated](/articles/ssl-certificates-email-approval).